Manais4a/SeniorHub/EMERGENCY_SOS_IMPLEMENTATION_GUIDE.md

 This implementation provides a comprehensive emergency SOS system for senior citizens using the SeniorHub Android application.
 The system ensures that emergency alerts are sent to designated contacts while simultaneously calling appropriate emergency services, providing peace of mind for both seniors and their families.

-The modular architecture allows for easy maintenance and future enhancements, while the cloud-based SMS service ensures reliable message delivery through the Semaphore API platform.
+The modular architecture allows for easy maintenance and future enhancements, while the serverless Netlify Functions ensure reliable message delivery through the Semaphore API platform.